grosser/parallel_tests/Readme.md

 SpecFailuresLogger
 -----------------------

-This logger produces command lines for running any failing examples.
+This logger produces pasteable command-line snippets for each failed example.

 E.g.